 Perfect for an Engagement Ring!

 And speaking of diamond engagement rings, if you or your partner have small hands and slender fingers, a three-quarter carat diamond can be absolutely perfect to look like a generously sized stone without swamping the hands, or constantly turning under the finger due to its weight and size unbalancing the fit of the ring.
-Have a look at this Whiteflash 3/4 carat diamond ring to see some of the beautiful options available to you.

 Should you buy a three-quarter carat diamond?
 There is no reason at all why not!